Rari-Capital/rari-stable-pool-contracts/API.md

 * Development notes:
     * *We should be able to make this function external and use calldata for all parameters, but [Solidity does not support calldata structs](https://github.com/ethereum/solidity/issues/5479).*

-## **Rari Stable Fund Token**
+## **Rari Stable Pool Token**

-See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSFT.
+See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSPT.
 Here are a few of the most common ones:

 ### `bool RariFundToken.transfer(address recipient, uint256 amount)`

-Transfers the specified `amount` of RSFT to `recipient`.
+Transfers the specified `amount` of RSPT to `recipient`.

 * Parameters:
     * `recipient` (address): The recipient of the .